-In the ancient world it was guns, germs, and steel that determined the fates of people and nations; now, more than ever, it is electricity.
+Historically, it was guns, germs, and steel that determined the fates of people and nations.
+Now, more than ever, it is electricity.

 Global demand for power is doubling every two decades, but electricity remains one of the most difficult forms of energy to supply and do so reliably.
-Today, some three billion people are still living in places where per-capita electricity use is less than what’s used by an average American refrigerator.
-How we close the enormous gap between the electricity rich and the electricity poor will affect everything from women’s rights and healthcare to warfare and climate change.
+Today, some three billion people live in places where per-capita electricity use is less than what’s used by an average American refrigerator.
+How we close the colossal gap between the electricity rich and the electricity poor will determine our success in addressing issues like women’s rights, inequality, and climate change.

 Electricity has fueled a new epoch in the history of civilization.
 A Question of Power explains how that happened and what it means for our future.